Abu-xz/UrbanGents/to-do-list.md

 Control qty based on stock availability.
 Set maximum quantity per user for each product.

 October 29-30: Advanced Cart and Search Functionality [] ---------------//

 Out-of-Stock Handling: [x]
-Display/hide out-of-stock products with a filter toggle. []
+Display/hide out-of-stock products with a filter toggle. [x]

-Advanced Search and Sorting: []
+Advanced Search and Sorting: [x]
 Implement search functionality with sorting:
 Popularity, Price (low-high, high-low), Average ratings, Featured, New Arrivals, A-Z, Z-A.

 October 31: Inventory, Checkout, and Order Placement [] ---------------//

-Inventory and Stock Management: []
+Inventory and Stock Management: [x]
 Manage stock levels and display them in listings and product details.

-Checkout Page: []
+Checkout Page: [x]
 Implement checkout with address selection and edit options.

-Order Placement (COD) : []
+Order Placement (COD) : [x]
 Complete COD-based order placement with address selection.

-November 1: Finalize User and Admin Order Management [] ---------------//
+November 1: Finalize User and Admin Order Management [x] ---------------//

-Order Management - User Side: []
+Order Management - User Side: [x]
 Enable order history, status tracking, and cancellation options.

-Order Management - Admin Side: []
+Order Management - Admin Side: [x]
 List orders, update order status, and manage cancellations.
 Display remaining stock on product listing and details pages.

+//========================= Week 10 Project task ============================//

+Day 1: Monday
+User Side - Core Payment Functionality
+Set up and configure Razorpay or PayPal (choose one to start).
+Implement the API for processing payments.
+Test the payment flow to ensure it's smooth.
+Pending Topics
+Retain applied filters (focus on making this functional first).4

+Day 2: Tuesday
+User Side - Order Management
+Implement order status changes (cancel, return).
+Test order status functionality to ensure it works for different scenarios.
+Pending Topics
+Add pagination for product listing and all grids.
+Day 3: Wednesday

+User Side - Coupon and Wishlist Management
+Implement apply and remove coupon functionality.
+Create the wishlist feature (add and remove items).
+Test the coupon management to ensure discounts are applied correctly.
+Pending Topics
+Remove HTML validations and use server-side validation.
+Day 4: Thursday

+User Side - Search and Filtering
+Implement search functionality.
+Add category filtering to product listings.
+Ensure the search and filter features work together seamlessly.
+Admin Side - Offer Module
+Develop the offer module (product, category, referral).
+Day 5: Friday

+Admin Side - Coupon and Sales Report
+Implement coupon management (create and delete coupons).
+Start with basic sales report generation (daily, weekly, monthly).
+Add the ability to filter reports by date ranges.
+Pending Topics
+Check the resend timer functionality and debug if necessary.
+Day 6: Saturday

+Admin Side - Advanced Sales Report Features
+Show discounts and coupon deductions in the report.
+Calculate and display overall sales count, order amount, and discounts.
+Implement download functionality for the sales report (PDF, Excel).
+Pending Topics
+Resolve the issue of adding the same product with different sizes to the cart.
+Day 7: Sunday

+Final Touches and Testing
+Add the address form to the checkout page.
+Fix the product cancellation issue and add return functionality with expiry.
+Ensure blocked users cannot log in.
+Add proper comments to all functions for better code maintainability.
+Comprehensive Testing
+Conduct end-to-end testing for both the user and admin sides.
+Make sure all features are bug-free and functional.
+Review the code and do a final polish.